dbalsom/martypc/README.md

 ## Special Thanks

-I have a long list of people to thank (See the About box!) but I would especially like to mention the contributions made by [reenigne](https://www.reenigne.org/blog/).
+I have a long list of people to thank (See the About box!), but I would especially like to mention the contributions made by [reenigne](https://www.reenigne.org/blog/).
 Without his work reverse-engineering the 8088 microcode, this emulator would never have been possible.
 I would also like to thank Ken Shirriff and [his excellent blog](https://righto.com/), covering much of the silicon logic of the 8086 (and 8088 by extension).